agatheblues/r-resample-geodata-to-grid/README.md

 ![Grid of the population in the biggest city of Netherlands plotted in qgis](https://github.com/agatheblues/r-resample-geodata-to-grid/blob/master/example/nl_map_grid_wqgis.png)

 ## Limitations
-- The generated grid does not follow country borders, it's a rectangular grid.
-So there are data points 'in the sea' or out of the country borders.
 - I tested this on small datasets (~600 records) or small regions (~city size).